Polymer/lazy-imports/README.md

 Then apply the `LazyImportsMixin` mixin (or `LazyImportsBehavior`) to your element and call the `this.lazyImportGroup('group-name')` method when you want to load code for that group, e.g. when the user navigates to a new page in your app.
 The `lazyImportGroup` method returns a Promise that resolves once the imports have finished loading and executing.

+## Changes in 2.0
+* Promise polyfill is now a dev dependency

 ## Examples

 ### Polymer 2.0 – LazyImportsMixin